 San Francisco Students Become Interviewers and Storytellers

-San Francisco Unified is bringing Ethnic Studies to a whole different level, incorporating podcasting to help lift student voices and develop the skills necessary to become agents of change.
-Two highly effective voices in the district’s field of educators, Bruna Lee and Nikhil Laud have led the way.
+San Francisco Unified is bringing Ethnic Studies to a whole different level.
+They are incorporating podcasting to help lift student voices and develop the skills necessary to become agents of change.
+Two highly effective voices in the district’s field of educators, Bruna Lee and Nikhil Laud, have led the way.

-Lee asked her students what they wished to see more of in their learning experience and unanimously received feedback for a desire to incorporate more of their art into the academics that would improve engagement and bring meaning to assignments.
-She decided to structure her class to be as project-based as possible, thinking of opportunities where students could use their creativity as well as their life experience to display their mastery of the content.
+Lee asked her students what they wished to see more of in their learning experience.
+Lee received feedback for wanting to incorporate more of their art into academics.
+This would improve engagement and bring meaning to other assignments.
+She decided to structure her class as project-based as possible and began thinking of opportunities where students could use their creativity and life experience to display their mastery of the content.

-Nikhil Laud, an Ethnic Studies co-coordinator in the district, is a strong proponent of furthering the storytelling process as a learning tool inside schools.
+Nikhil Laud is an Ethnic Studies co-coordinator in the district.
+Nikhil is a strong proponent of furthering the storytelling process as a learning tool inside schools.
 He sees projects like Lee’s as crucial to growing authentic cultural and community awareness.
-“These are stories that need to be uplifted, that have meaning for themselves as well as communities and families,” says Laud.
+“These are stories that need to be uplifted, that have meaning for themselves and communities and families,” says Laud.